 Nest Secure and Ring Moving Policies

-As both the Nest Secure and the Ring security systems are self-installed, if you’re moving, you can just take your system with you— no additional fees required.
+As both the Nest Secure and the Ring security systems are self-installed, if you’re moving, you can just take your system with you— no additional fees are required.

 Top System for Monitoring

 Due to its affordability and flexibility, I’m giving the medal to Ring for professional monitoring.
-The one advantage Nest Secure has is that users can review, share, and save videos for free while Ring customers would have to pay $3 a month or $30 a year.
+The one advantage Nest Secure has is that users can review, share, and save videos for free, while Ring customers would have to pay $3 a month or $30 a year.
 Still, the numbers don’t lie— Ring’s prices are where it’s at.